GeoscienceAustralia/eqrm/trunk/eqrm_code/plotting/README_plot_routines.txt

-Otherwise the annotation parameter is a list of one or more tuples like (<type>, <point>, ...) where <type> defines the type of annotation (one of 'text', 'image' or 'polygon) and <point> is a position tuple (longitude, latitude).
+Otherwise the annotation parameter is a list of one or more tuples like (<type>, <point>, ...) where <type> defines the type of annotation (one of 'text', 'image' or 'polygon') and <point> is a position tuple (longitude, latitude).
 Further parameters depend on the annotation type.
 There may be an *optional* final parameter that is a dictionary of extra parameters to fine-tune the annotation.
 This dictionary